-I recently spoke at the University of Nottingham’s Global Devolution Conference and at the Corporate Council Exchange and APMP conferences.
+I recently spoke at the University of Nottingham’s Global Revolution Conference and the Whitepaper Public Procurement conferences in Belfast and Manchester.

 - R (Fair Crime Contract Alliance) v Lord Chancellor - included within The Lawyer magazine’s top 20 cases of 2016 and described by the High Court as the most complex public procurement dispute ever brought.

 - Bristol Missing Link v Bristol City Council EWHC 876 (TCC) – described by the High Court in a subsequent judgment as a "paradigm case" whereby the automatic suspension was kept in place in favour of our client (a landmark decision).
 Following the judgment, my team and I were tasked with finding a solution to the dispute between the parties, which resulted in a contractually agreed re-evaluation of the parties' tenders by the Council.
 As a result, our client was judged to have submitted the winning tender.

 - Kent Community Health NHS Foundation Trust v NHS Swale Clinical Commissioning Group and NHS Dartford, Gravesham and Swanley ( EWHC 1393 (TCC)) - this case is significant in relation to whether damages are an adequate remedy for public bodies.